-Natural convection in enclosures has been widely studied both experimentally and analytically by a number of researchers for applications spanning a variety of disciplines, including nuclear reactor design, energy transmission and storage, solar energy and microelectronics systems.
-Of particular interest to the designers of sealed equipment cabinets for telecom and wireless applications is natural convection in the enclosure formed between a
+N ATURAL convection in enclosures has been widely studied both experimentally and analytically by a number of researchers for applications spanning a variety of disciplines, including nuclear reactor design, energy transmission and storage, solar energy, and microelectronics systems.
+Of particular interest to the designers of electronic equipment for outdoor or harsh environments, including avionics systems, is natural convection in the enclosure formed between a heated body and its surrounding cooled enclosure.
+The formulation of easy-to-use design tools for the thermal analysis of these equipment provides a mechanism for quickly and accurately predicting operating temperatures and performing tradeoff and parametric studies, prior to more costly and time-consuming computational-fluid-dynamics analysis or prototype testing.